 At J9’s K9s, we encourage all family members to come to each class!
 Children under 18 years old must be accompanied by an adult and we prefer that children under 6 years old have an additional adult or teen present to keep them company.

 Multiple dog families are welcome in the same group class so long as each dog has his own adult (18 yrs. or older) handler.
 If your dogs are very closely bonded, it can be difficult for them to focus in a class setting when they can see each other, but can’t run around together.
 If you suspect this to be the case with your dogs, it’s recommended to bring them through classes separately so that they each experience some time apart.

 We do not offer formal make-up classes.
-However, if the class session you missed is available on another day, you are welcome to audit the class without your dog so that you can see everything that was covered in your absence.
+However, if the class session you missed is available on another day, you are welcome to audit that session free of charge (without your dog) so that you can see everything that was covered in your absence.
 We will also provide you with handouts covering what you missed.
 In some cases, your instructor can arrange to meet you a few minutes early when you return to class.
 Students also have the option of scheduling a private session (at an additional cost) with a J9’s K9s instructor.